simonmichael/hledger/doc/SPEC-lots.md

 - **Positive lotful, no price, with transfer-from counterpart** → `transfer-to`.
 The counterpart can match by exact quantity or by commodity only (for transfer+fee patterns).
-This handles bare transfer-to postings in lotful commodities/accounts that don't repeat the `{...}` notation.
+This handles bare transfer-to postings in lotful commodities that don't repeat the `{...}` notation.

 - **Positive (any), no cost basis, with cost-basis transfer-from counterpart** →